 In addition to the AppTrackingTransparency framework, Apple also announced a couple other privacy changes in iOS 14:

 - Privacy Report: Users will now be able to see how many trackers were blocked by Safari on a given page, as well as other information about trackers.

 - ITP for all web browsers: For iOS 14 users, ITP will be applied to all web browsers, not only Safari.

 This means that all web browsers, not just Safari, in iOS (v14 and above) will include the Intelligent Tracking Prevention feature.

 Ever since Apple announced its changes to its IDFA, many people in the industry asked the question, “Will Google make changes to its mobile ID?”

-Although Google has announced that it will require app developers to include privacy information in their Google Play Store listings, similar to the privacy information displayed in Apple’s App Store listings, there’s no details on what the future of its AAID will look like.
+In May 2021, Google announced that it will require app developers to include privacy information in their Google Play Store listings, similar to the privacy information displayed in Apple’s App Store listings.

 Just like with the privacy challenges in web browsers, the main opportunity here for companies is to create solutions that will allow advertisers to reach their target audience and measure the performance of their ad campaigns, and help mobile app developers to continue their app monetization strategies via advertising.